ImperialCollegeLondon/python-guis/python_guis/cheatsheet.md

 ## Plotting

-Plots are common elements in most research software.
-None of the above frameworks have any widget related to plots, but all of them have support to incorporating figures created with Matploltib,  the most common (although not the only one) plotting library in Python.

 - **Jupyter Widgets**

 The creation of the figure and data plotting has to be done within an [Output widget](https://ipywidgets.readthedocs.io/en/stable/examples/Output%20Widget.html) context manager.
 Indeed, output widgets can be used to display pretty much anything, from standard output, to errors, videos, figures, etc. The Output widget has to be arranged within a container as with any other widget.